Swagger (TV series)

 Swagger is an American sports drama television series created by Reggie Rock Bythewood.
-Loosely inspired by the experiences of current NBA player Kevin Durant, the series premiered on October 29, 2021 on Apple TV+.
+Loosely inspired by the experiences of NBA player Kevin Durant, the series premiered on October 29, 2021 on Apple TV+.
 In June 2022, the series was renewed for a second season.
+In November 2023, the series was canceled after two seasons.
 Swagger has garnered critical acclaim from critics for its writing, acting (primarily Jackson's and Hill's), production values and social commentary.

 Premise

 Swagger explores the world of youth basketball, and the players, their families and coaches who walk the fine line between dreams and ambition, and opportunism and corruption.